Rodolfoarv/ProgrammingWithRuby/Assignments/observer/README.md

-# Template Method
+# Observer Methor

-This is an implementation of the software design pattern, "Template Method"
+This is an implementation of the software design pattern, "Observer Method"

 ## Installing the application